-- A habitat is a physical place in nature, while niche is a kind of activity performed by organisms.
+- A habitat is a physical place in nature, while a niche is a kind of activity performed by organisms.

-- Habitat is not species specific while niche is species specific.
+- Habitat is not species-specific while niche is species-specific.

 On the other hand, habitat is the natural environment inhabited by any organisms whether a plant or an animal or any other microorganisms.
 As both the terms are closely related, hence it is important to understand them precisely and mark the difference.